 Often, at or from the schools they attend.

-Each child who wants to sign up for a team or activity is asked for some personal information.
+The team or activity requests personal information from each child who wants to sign up.
 This sometimes even includes the child’s Social Security number.
 The identities and personal information of staff and faculty are at risk as well.

 During September 2018, Digital Trends reported how security experts demonstrated, “how the fax function on a 1990s-era HP printer could be used to infiltrate network security.”
-Many school networks are populated with mixes of older and newer technologies, with few or no dedicated cyber security staff or resources to support them.
+Few or no dedicated cyber security staff or resources support many school networks, which are populated with mixes of older and newer technologies.

 Beyond hacking, students, faculty, and staff are at least as susceptible to phishing and social engineering as users in the corporate world.